HearthSim/hearthsim.info/_posts/2015-08-28-The-Grand-Tournament-Card-Pack-Opening.md

 | Epic      |  19.3130% |
 | Legendary |   5.0301% |

-Excluding the highest rarity card from every pack--that is, taking only the least rare four cards of each pack:
+Excluding the highest rarity card from every pack—that is, taking only the least rare four cards of each pack:

 | Rarity    | Drop rate |
 |:----------|----------:|